VJB22/pcap/docs/Scoring system calculation.md

 # Deployment Artifact Scoring Formula

-We use a **linear scoring model** to assign deployment artifact recommendations to nodes and cloud workloads.
+I use a **linear scoring model** to assign deployment artifact recommendations to nodes and cloud workloads.
 This model combines graph-derived features with theory-driven, empirically adjusted weights.

 ---